UdayGupta24/SummerInterns24/README.md

-#Deep Reinforcement Learning  Project:
+# Deep Reinforcement Learning  Project:
----

 ## Overview
----

 This project focuses on automating gameplay in the first-person shooter game, **Doom**.
 The aim is to demonstrate how automation can enhance or streamline gameplay experiences.To acheive this we have used Deep learning with reinforcement learning.We worked on intermediate tasks like FROZENLAKE,MINIGRID,TAXI-V3.
 ---
 ## Tables of contents: